darbcoin/darbcoin/README.md

 How to Build (Windows)
 -------
 Don't.
 It's too hard.
 Abandon all hope.
-Use the things compiled using devil voodoo black magic in the `/release` folder.
+Use this release compiled using devil voodoo black magic: [darbcoin-v1-Win.zip] (http://darbcoin.myanimelife.net/darbcoin-v1-Win.zip)

 How to Connect
 -------